 If you are beginning to question your marriage, you owe it to your spouse and yourself to discuss the matter.
 It won’t be easy and needs to done in a very open non-confrontational manner.
 Focus on understanding how they feel, their thoughts and their happiness.
 Otherwise, they could easily jump to the conclusion of divorce.

 Retiring can be stressful for some, especially if they are struggling with a loss of identity or sense of purpose.
 Sadly, they may be completely oblivious to any problems in the relationship.
 Alternatively, they might be equally miserable and not sure how to express it.
-With all the hype about gray divorce, too many assume divorce is the easy answer without really considering the consequences.
+With all the hype, too many assume divorce is the easy answer without really considering the consequences.
 Deep down, most of us view divorce as a failure (especially after so many years) and are hopeful we can save our marriages.

 The best way to strengthen or save your marriage is by regular open and honest conversations.